Life in USA

 #1 Open a US Bank Account

-Open a checking and a savings account in the choice of your bank.
-Most famous and big banks are Bank of America, Chase and Wells Fargo.
+Open a checking and a savings account in the bank of your choice.
+Most famous are Bank of America, Chase and Wells Fargo with hundreds of ATM in each US city.

 Checking account does not pay any interest on your money.
 Instead, you will be charged a monthly fees if you do not qualify for fee waiver.
 You can skip opening a current account and can only opt for Savings account at this time.